Connection Through Community.

 Weekly Social Runs in Downtown Bar Harbor

-Road and trail running with friends around New England's paradise!
-Town and trail runs in and around Acadia National Park!
-Open to the public and all paces and abilities are welcome!
+We are Mount Desert Island's weekly run club, and host road and trail runs in Bar Harbor, in and around the beauty of Acadia National Park!
+Our runs are open to the public and all paces and abilities are welcome and encouraged to attend!

-Our runs are led by Move Free Athlete Ambassadors and local runners with various pace groups offered!
-Post run socializing encouraged!
+Our runs are led by Move Free Athlete Ambassadors and members of the local running community with various distance and pace groups offered (more details on what to expect can be found below)!
+And post run socializing is always encouraged!

-Our runs are led by Move Free Athlete Ambassadors and local runners with various pace groups offered!
-Post run socializing encouraged!
+Our runs are led by Move Free Athlete Ambassadors and members of the local running community with various distance and pace groups offered (more details on what to expect can be found below)!
+And post run socializing is always encouraged!

 Meeting Spots: